NetApp/ontap-rest-python/lod/README.md

-# Using the Lab on Demand to run sample scripts
+# Preparing the Lab on Demand to run the sample scripts

 The NetApp Lab on Demand (LOD) provides a convenient and secure environment for testing your sample Python scripts.
 Before running the scripts, you'll need to initialize the LOD environment.